GravityKit/GravityExport-Lite/readme.txt

 * Enhancement: If a cell only contains a URL, that URL is set as a link on that cell, for easy access.

 = 1.2.1 =
-* Translation: Added `Dutch` translation + enabled posibility to translate via Wordpress.org.
+* Translation: Added `Dutch` translation + enabled possibility to translate via Wordpress.org.
 You can help me out!
 * Enhancement: Worksheets now have a title, and of course a `gfexcel_renderer_worksheet_title` hook.

 = 1.2.0 =